bitcoin-s/bitcoin-s/docs/rpc/rpc-clients-intro.md

 hexadecimal string into a complete header that you can interact with without goofing around with bits and bytes.

-We currently have RPC clients for Bitcoin Core and Eclair.
+We currently have RPC clients for Bitcoin Core, Eclair, Lnd.